andytudhope/Recollections/README.md

 The point is that the contract represents *contractual reality*, to which we as Status are not bound, if we do not wish to be.
 Code is *like* law, but even law is just the rules other people have made (people no better, nor any worse, than us).
-Status does not have to show the exact rankings in the registry.
+Status does not have to show the exact rankings in the Dapp store.
 We can reserve the right to ban a DApp for 2, very specific, and falsifiable reasons:

 1. Malicious code.
 Requires a link to code and proof of why it is malicious.
 2. Vote manipulation.
 Requires a blockchain proof of suspicious transactions.